Sedb/DFSv2/README.md

 * BuildGetDataBlockPacket(blockid): Builds a get data block packet.
 Usefull when requesting a data block to a data node.
 * getBlockID(): Returns a the block_id from a packet.

-## Instructions

-Write and complete code for an unreliable and insecure distributed file server following the specifications bellow.

-### Design specifications.

-For this project you will design and complete a distributed file system.
-You will write a DFS with tools to list the files, and to copy files from and to the DFS.

-Your DFS will consist of:
-* A metadata server: which will containst the metadata (inode) information of the files in your file system.
-It will also keep registry of the data servers that are connected to the DFS.
-* Data nodes: The data nodes will contain chunks (some blocks) of the file that you are storing in the DFS.
-* List command:  A command to list the files stored in the DFS.
-* Copy command:  A command that will copy files from and to the DFS.

 ### The meta data server

 The meta data server containst the metadata (inode) information of the files in your file system.
 It will also keep registry of the data servers that are connected to the DFS.